-The following summarizes the major activities of the Receiver since December 31, 2013:
+The following summarizes the major activities of the Receiver since March 31, 2014:

-- Preparing the December 31, 2013 and March 31, 2014 Quarterly Reports. - Administering the interim distributions of funds as outlined in the Court Orders of September 4, 2009 and December 12, 2011. - Corresponding with numerous shareholders, brokers, dealers and intermediaries regarding the second distribution. - Supervising and directing agents retained by the Receiver. - Corresponding with individual Crocus shareholders. - Ongoing monitoring of the remaining investee companies and discussions with various stakeholders of the investees with respect to possible courses of action regarding Crocus' investment in the investees. - Ongoing discussions and negotiations with certain of the investee companies about possible exit strategies for Crocus. - Fulfilling the duties of Crocus as General Partner of the Manitoba Science & Technology Fund ("MS&T"). - Corresponding with Crocus' landlord and sub-tenants regarding ongoing tenancy and sub-tenancy issues, including matters related to building operating costs. - Corresponding with the Receiver's counsel regarding the litigation with the landlord and attendance at an examination for discovery.
+- Preparing the March 31, 2014 and June 30, 2014 Quarterly Reports. - Administering the interim distributions of funds as outlined in the Court Orders of September 4, 2009 and December 12, 2011. - Corresponding with numerous shareholders, brokers, dealers and intermediaries regarding the distributions and status of the Fund. - Supervising and directing agents retained by the Receiver. - Ongoing monitoring of the remaining investee companies and discussions with various stakeholders of the investees with respect to possible courses of action regarding Crocus' investment in the investees. - Fulfilling the duties of Crocus as General Partner of the Manitoba Science & Technology Fund ("MS&T"). - Corresponding with Crocus' landlord and sub-tenants regarding ongoing tenancy and sub-tenancy issues, including matters related to building operating costs. - Corresponding with the Receiver's counsel regarding the litigation with the landlord. - Corresponding with the Receiver's counsel regarding the litigation with one of the investees.